What Is a Static IP Address and How Does It Work?

 Choosing between a static and dynamic IP depends on how you use your internet.
 Most people don’t need to think about it, but in certain situations, one clearly works better than the other.
 Let’s do a simple breakdown to help you decide:

-Use a Static IP Internet Connection if:
+Use a Static IP Addresses if:

 • You need to access your network remotely, like from home or while traveling.